 Looking for spring getaway ideas?
 If your mind turns to a holiday as the days get longer and the weather starts to warm up, read our picks of the best spring holidays for food lovers.
 Whether you're looking to explore the UK countryside, a buzzing European city break or an adventure further afield, there's a spring break for everyone.
 You can explore markets, restaurants and bars in each destination, and we've included where to stay, from boutique hotels to cosy cottages.

-For more holiday inspiration, check out our best spa hotels in the UK, best UK city breaks, top European city breaks and European foodie escapes.
+For more holiday inspiration, check out our best spa hotels in the UK, best UK city breaks and the best romantic hotels in the UK.
+For further afield, discover more of the best European city breaks.

 UK spring holidays

-Doubles from £100 per night, check availability at shipinn.scot or booking.com.
+Doubles from £290 per night, check availability at farlamhall.com or booking.com.
+Check out our full round-up of the best Lake District hotels for more.

 Porthleven – for classic Cornwall